-The Contractor shall keep an inventory of Government-furnished equipment (GFE), which shall be made available to the COR and Government Call Monitor upon request.
+The Contractor shall keep an inventory of Government-furnished equipment (GFE), which shall be made available to the COR, Assistant COR, and Government Call Monitor upon request.
 The Government will provide basic equipment (e.g., laptops, desktops, VPN tokens, and aircards) in accordance with the contract.
 All GFE shall be entered into ICE's Property Inventory System (Sunflower) within 48 hours of receipt.
 The Contractor shall provide their own network connectivity capability with a minimum connection speed of 10Mbps.

-Items of GFE which are inventoried and tracked in Sunflower include the following twelve laptops and two Blackberry handheld devices:
+Items of GFE which are inventoried and tracked in Sunflower include the following seventeen laptops and four i-Phone handheld devices: